 In fact, I’m proud to say, in 2021 more than 80 L3Harris graduates have found employment opportunities ranging from starting their type rating training, joining regional airlines, private jet apprenticeships and inspiring the next generation by taking teaching roles at IASTI, the International Air and Space Training Institute.

-Our Graduate Placement teams have been working extremely hard behind the scenes to secure these opportunities and it’s great to see their efforts beginning to bear fruit – with 40 graduates in the US joining a selection of our 10 regional airline pilot pathways.
+Our Graduate Placement teams have been working extremely hard behind the scenes to secure these opportunities and it’s great to see their efforts beginning to bear fruit – with 40 graduates in the US joining a selection of our airline pilot pathways.

 These employment opportunities, alongside increasing demand for international travel, are both really strong signs that the aviation industry is recovering and also allow us to look to the future with renewed energy.
 I’m hopeful that 2022 will be a positive year for aviation and that more L3Harris graduates will have the opportunity to join the industry they’ve aspired to for so long.